urbit/docs/docs/arvo/internals.md

 As of this writing, we have seven vanes, which each provide the following services:

--   `%ames` name of both our network and the vane that communicates over it
+-   `%ames`: the name of both our network and the vane that communicates over it
--   `%behn` a simple timer
+-   `%behn`: a simple timer
--   `%clay` version-controlled, referentially- transparent, and global filesystem
+-   `%clay`: our version-controlled, referentially- transparent, and global filesystem
--   `%dill` terminal driver.
+-   `%dill`: a terminal driver.
 Unix sends keyboard events to `%dill` from either the console or telnet, and `%dill` produces terminal output.
--   `%eyre` http server.
-Unix sends http messages to `%eyre`, and `%eyre` produces http messages in response
+-   `%eyre`: an http server.
+Unix sends http messages to `%eyre`, and `%eyre` produces http messages in response.
--   `%ford` handles resources and publishing
+-   `%ford`: handles resources and publishing.
--   `%gall` manages our userspace applications. `%gall` keeps state and manages subscribers
+-   `%gall`: manages our userspace applications. `%gall` keeps state and manages subscribers

 Cards